 The results from the survey confirm what CPSU members have been saying - employees should have continued access to working from home, and there are real benefits for employees and for agencies.

-If the benefits of changes from the last few months are not going to be lost, agencies need to move now to agree to better and ongoing work from home policies and practices.
+If the benefits of changes from the last year are not going to be lost, agencies need to move to agree to better and ongoing work from home policies and practices.

 Members and delegates are looking for agreed policies that really provide the right culture, mechanisms and practices to support employees and supervisors to facilitate WFH arrangements.

 The CPSU has been campaigning across the APS to improve working from home policies and to ensure that working from home continues to be available where employees want it.

 Find out how your agency’s policy currently stacks up.
 Together, we will continue to push for improvements and greater flexibility for employees.